Polkadex-Substrate/polkadex-docs/docs/orderbook/faq/1-polkadexOrderbookFAQWallets.md

 **Its functionality is restricted to executing trades** and returning tokens to the associated funding account upon completion of trading activities.

 A trading account linked to a specific funding account, possesses the capability to transfer tokens exclusively back to that corresponding funding account alone.

-###  How do I register my Funding account with Orderbook?
-<video width="100%" height="100%" controls src="/videos/register.mp4"></video>

-1. Begin by **registering or logging** into Polkadex Orderbook using your email address.

-2. In the '**Wallets**' tab, located on the left-hand pane, navigate to the '**Funding Accounts**' section to see a list of your available accounts you can use to connect to the Orderbook.

-3. **Select the desired account and** click 'Use in Orderbook,' then proceed to sign the Polkadot.js message in order to use your account in Orderbook.

-4. **Following this authorization**, you will see the '**Register Now**' option appear adjacent to the selected account.

-5. Opt for 'Register Now' adjacent to the preferred account you intend to use as your Funding account.

-6. **Upon registering a funding account, a Trading account is automatically generated**.
-Follow the instructions presented on the right-hand side of your screen and select 'Register and Create Account.'

-7. **Sign the transaction using your Funding account** via the Polkadot.js browser extension.

-8. **Your Funding Account is now registered**, and a linked Trading account is created.
-You can locate the Trading account in the 'Trading Accounts' section at the top of the page.

-9. Here you have an option called ‘**Add Funds**’ to transfer tokens into this Trading account from the associated Funding account to commence trading.

 ### How do I add new trading accounts?
 <video width="100%" height="100%" controls src="/videos/createAccount.mp4"></video>